 Readings and Attendance

-You must attend class each week having completed the assigned readings and ready to discuss them.
-This may be a tiny class; let me know in advance if you are going to be missing.
+You should attend class each week having completed the assigned readings and ready to discuss them.
+Let me know in advance if you are going to be missing class or if you must attend remotely.

 Problem Sets